Table of Contents

 Introduction

-unwanted pounds and achieve various health goals.
-But how do they differ, and
+and achieve various health goals.
+But how do they differ, and which one is

-which one is better suited to your needs?
-In this article, we'll explore the
+better suited to your needs?
+In this article, we'll explore the intricacies of

 What is the Keto Diet?